Softcolon-Technology/TEMPLATE_BACKEND_NODEJS/README.md

 ## BACKEND SETUP

+- Update your docker-compose to latest version, For that a script is there to help you.
+Run the update_docker.sh bash script(It will do all work for you!)

 - .env file is important and should be setup for successfull run of the application.
 The env-example file is there which contains which fields you have to set.
 The required one's are PROJECT_NAME, RPC_API and API_KEY.
 PROJECT_NAME is must as docker containers will be named on this mentioned name and at many other places it is used

 - Setup eslint in your editor so that code can be auto formatted when you save any file.
 For vscode you can refer this [blog](https://daveceddia.com/vscode-use-eslintrc/#:~:text=Configure%20VSCode%20Settings%20to%20use%20ESLint%20for%20Formatting&text=Click%20that%20tiny%20icon%20in,paper%20with%20a%20little%20arrow.&text=The%20first%20one%20turns%20on,it%2C%20we're%20done.)